guusj/books/Warbreaker_BrandonSanderson.md

 She looked up in shock as the creature slammed its weapon into one of the others as they arrived.
 Vivenna blinked her eyes clear, and only then did she recognize the newcomer.
 Not Denth.
 Not Tonk Fah.
 A creature with skin as grey as that of the men attacking her, which was why she hadn’t recognized him at first.
 Clod.
-He expertly took off the head of his first opponent, wielding his thickbladed sword.
+He expertly took off the head of his first opponent, wielding his thick-bladed sword.
 Something clear sprayed from the neck of the beheaded creature as it fell backward, tumbling to the ground.
 Dead—apparently—as any man would have been.
 Clod blocked an attack from the remaining Lifeless guard.
 Behind, in the mouth of the alleyway, two more appeared.
 They charged as Clod backed up, firmly planting one foot on either side of Vivenna, his sword held before him.
 It dripped clear liquid.
 The remaining lifeless guard waited for the other two to approach.
 Vivenna trembled, too tired—too numb—to flee.
 She glanced upward, and saw something almost human in Clod’s eyes as he raised his sword against the three.
 It was the first emotion she’d seen in any Lifeless, though she might have imagined it.
 Determination.